FreddyVRetro/ISA-PicoMEM/README.md

 **NEW** PicoMEM LP 1.0 the Low profile variant of the PicoMEM will soon be available !

 **Software :**
-  - a Full BIOS with a "Phoenix BIOS Like" text interface in assembly.
+  - A Full BIOS with a "Phoenix BIOS Like" text interface in assembly.
   - C/C++ Code, PIO and ARM assembly on the Pi Pico.
   - Multiple other projects library used.
 (List below)
   - The PC can send multiple command to ask the Pico to perform tasks.